 Supercharged Energy: means Country Connect Solar Limited trading as Supercharged Energy.

-One of our consultants will contact you in the next 24hours to show you
+One of our consultants will contact you soon to show you

-how much you can save with Supercharged Energy.
+how much you could save with Supercharged Energy.

-One of our consultants will contact you in the next 24hours to organise an
+One of our consultants will contact you soon to organise an

-onsite inspection, confirm your eligibility and book in your installation.
+onsite inspection, confirm your eligibility and maybe even book in your installation.

-We’ll contact you within 24hours to organize to come and see you in person and show you just how much you’re really going to save.
+We’ll contact you soon to organize to come and see you in person and show you just how much could really save.